JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Mini Rollup.md

 ### Serve Endpoints (ts/service.ts)

-Once the WASM application is initialized, we start the minirollup PRC server using nodejs express.
+Once the main WASM application is initialized, we start the minirollup PRC server using nodejs express.
 It contains four endpoints.

 1. query: This endpoint allows user to query their current state and the game public state:
 ```ts